-Christopher Sayers, 37, a foreman at a construction site in New York City, was fatally shot by a worker he’d fired two days earlier, who then committed suicide.
+Christopher Sayers, 37, a foreman at a construction site in New York City, was fatally shot by a worker he’d fired two days earlier, who then turned the gun on himself.
 Sayers, who lived on Long Island, was described by colleagues as a quiet guy who got along well with everyone.

 Alfredo Palencia, 26, was shot to death in Phoenix while towing an SUV that had been improperly parked at an apartment complex.
 Police say he was confronted by a friend of the vehicle’s owner, who was later arrested.
 A colleague described Palencia as “hilarious, respectful, well loved.”

 Nyatole Eh, 17, was shot and killed in Decatur, Georgia, by his fiancé’s mother, who’d just learned that he’d impregnated her daughter.
 The couple had dropped by the apartment to get vital documents just before the shooting.
 “There was no type of argument or even altercation,” a police spokesperson said.
 “Mom just walked up behind the victim and shot him.”

 Deberianah Begley, 16, was killed in Nashville while trying to dodge an exchange of gunfire between two groups of men at a housing development.
 A clarinet player who performed in her high school band, Begley was scheduled to captain her dance team in a college homecoming parade.
 A 17-year-old boy was arrested in the case.